ZhengyeHan/ZhengyeHan.github.io/_pages/about.md

   <div class="project-images">
     <img src="/images/bs.png" alt="Project 3 Image" class="project-image">
   </div>
-   <p>This project, conducted under the supervision of Professor <a href="http://en.sem.bjtu.edu.cn/show-910-467.html">Zhigang Cao</a>, explores the intersection of LLMs and game theory, it formed my undergraduate thesis.
+   <p>This project, conducted under the supervision of Professor <a href="http://en.sem.bjtu.edu.cn/show-910-467.html">Zhigang Cao</a>, explores the intersection of LLMs and game theory.
+It formed my undergraduate thesis.
 I analyzed the behavior of LLMs in the Iterated Prisoner's Dilemma and developed a high-level cueing algorithm to increase their cooperation rates in this game theory scenario.</p>
 </div>

 # Internship